MyZenKey/sp-sdk-ios/README.md

 ```

 ### 4.2 Choosing a Redirect URI
 In addition to configuring a your client Id, Service providers must also specify one or more valid redirect URIs.
-The redirect URI will be passed as a vehicle for callbacks to the SDK to several Zenkey services.
-To make it easy to get up and running with Zenkey, all Service Providers are pre-configured with the redirect URI: `{your client Id}://com.xci.provider.sdk`.
+The redirect URI will be passed as a vehicle for callbacks to the SDK to several ZenKey services.
+To make it easy to get up and running with ZenKey, all Service Providers are pre-configured with the redirect URI: `{your client Id}://com.xci.provider.sdk`.
 If you would like to use a different redirect URI you must configure it in the Service Provider Portal.
 See section 4.2.1 for more information.

 In order to get up and running with this default configuration, all you need to do is to add your client Id as a custom scheme to your Info.plist: